OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:56

-Many testified falsely against him, but their statements did not agree.
+Many gave false testimony against him, but their statements did not agree.

 ## Mark 14:57